monami-nishio/hurst_exponent_development/README.md

-# hurst_exponent_development

-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
+# The development of neural inhibition across species: insights from the Hurst exponent

 ## About
-This is the codes to replicate the analysis in Nishio et al.
-[Link to the paper]
+This repository contains the code and data supporting the study *"The development of neural inhibition across species: insights from the Hurst exponent,"* published in *Journal of Neuroscience*.

 ## Setup
 Install following MATLAB packages and put under /module folder.
 * 2019_03_03_BCT
 * nonfractal
-* system-segregation-and-graph-tools
-* wmtsa-matlab-0.2.6

 ## Dataset (/data)